How does weight gain influence relationships? Here’s a personal story about this.

 “Then you have to quit junk food!”
 I demanded.
 Which he promptly stopped bringing home.

 Then I turned 50.
 My father got sick.
-My editor dumped me.
-My therapist relocated.
-I tore two ligaments in my lower back while kickboxing.
+And my editor dumped me.
+Next my therapist relocated.
+And I tore two ligaments in my lower back while kickboxing.
 Unable to exercise for two years, I gained 15 pounds and was not so lithe anymore.

 Seeing “Iron Man” on his birthday, Batman slipped on buttered popcorn.
 “Guess I’m no superhero,” he said, incurring his own spinal injury and finally conceding food was doing him in.
 Worried he wouldn’t be able to walk well on an upcoming business trip, my cute couch potato of 18 years shocked me by going on a diet.
 Quickly.

 Soon after, he greeted me in his circa-1985 jeans.
 “42 waist are too big,” he said, showing off.
 Two weeks later: “Hey, these 40s fit.
 Don’t my 38s look good?”
 He modeled blazers from college that now completely buttoned.
 He lost 20 pounds before his trip.
 Six months later he was down a solid 50, seriously slim, which he demanded I tell him thrice daily.